wholmes2000/HouseMeasurements/README.md

 # HouseMeasurements
-Repository with front end and backend with endpoint for raspberry pi to send measurements to, storing measurements in a DB, and displaying in a table.
+Repository with React front end for displaying sensor measurement data on a chart.